Where to Discuss?

 self.filenames = filenames

-The worksheet names would looks like below:
+The worksheet names would look like below:

 Merge CSV: Calc Macro: Sheetname Tab